 About this courseSkip About this course

-There is an overload of information about nutrition and health, but what is the truth and what can you do to improve the health of your patients?
+Food plays a central role in our society but few people actually understand what it does to our bodies.
 Learn more about nutrition and how our diet profoundly impacts our current and future health.
-This course addresses the relationship between nutrition and human health, with a focus on health problems related to overnutrition.
+This introductory nutrition course addresses the relationship between nutrition and human health with a focus on health problems related to overnutrition.

-In this course, Professor Sander Kersten from Wageningen University & Research will explain about the composition of the three macronutrients: carbohydrates, fat and protein.
-You will learn about their role in the body (how they are absorbed, stored and metabolized for energy) and their impact on our health.
-Moreover, this course will cover energy homeostasis and the regulation of body weight.
-You will learn about overweight and obesity and strategies to improve and combat these problems of overnutrition.
-Finally, the course will make you familiar with nutritional research and research methodologies.
+In this course, Professor Sander Kersten from Wageningen University will introduce you to the chemistry of the three macronutrients fat, carbohydrate and protein.
+You will learn how macronutrients are absorbed, stored, and metabolized for energy, and you will gain a contemporary view of how different types of fats, carbohydrates and proteins affect human health.
+Moreover, the course will cover energy homeostasis and the regulation of bodyweight, and provides ample coverage of the topic of obesity.
+Finally, it will make you familiar with nutritional research and research methodologies.

 This course, is part of the Food, Nutrition and Health Professional Certificate Program of Wageningen University & Research.
 Did you already complete Nutrition and Health: Micronutrients and Malnutrition?
 That is the other course in the Food, Nutrition and Health Professional Certificate Program.
 To explore other learning opportunities about nutrition, have a look at the courses: